Phillies vs Dodgers Prediction, Picks & Odds for Tonight's NLDS Game 3

-Ducey's prediction: Phillies stave off elimination.
+Ducey's prediction: Phillies stave off elimination tonight.

 Kenny Ducey - Contributor at Covers